If you are experiencing a problem with smoke, ash, dust or light or odour from a commercial premises you can report them to us.

 - If there is no improvement, you will need to gather evidence to support your case.
 Use the nuisance record sheets (Bonfire or Noise) to record incidences - photos/videos are always useful.

 We will then make contact with the person/business being complained about and begin an investigation.
+If a 'statutory nuisance' is confirmed, then an abatement notice to prevent further nuisance can be served on the persons responsible.
 Your evidence can be submitted to court during this process and you may also need to attend.
-If a 'statutory nuisance' is confirmed then an abatement notice preventing further nuisance can be served.

 A common misconception is that there are byelaws that prevent garden bonfires or that stipulate they can only be lit after 6pm.
 These are both untrue.
-However, legal action can be taken by the Council if the smoke, ash or smell produced from a bonfire causes a statutory nuisance.
+However, legal action can be taken by the council if the smoke or ash produced from a bonfire causes a statutory nuisance.

 Elmbridge receives many complaints about smoke from bonfires.
 They can cause inconvenience and have a negative effect on the environment.
 We have produced some guidelines to follow if you are considering having a bonfire: